bulentozkir/smartticker/windows/README.md

 The application uses C# with .NET 10 and Avalonia.
 Generated packages are written to the repository-root `releases/windows/` directory and are not committed to Git.

-## Planned outputs
+## Outputs

-- Self-contained Windows x64 and ARM64 portable builds
+- Architecture-specific MSIX packages for x64 and ARM64
-- Architecture-specific MSIX packages
+- A combined x64/ARM64 `.msixbundle` for Microsoft Partner Center
-- An x64/ARM64 MSIX bundle for Microsoft Partner Center
+- Architecture-specific MSI installers

-Microsoft Store identity values remain development placeholders until the app name is reserved in Partner Center.
+The Store identity in `packaging/Package.appxmanifest` is the one reserved in Partner Center and must not be edited: the Store rejects packages whose identity does not match.
 Signing certificates and passwords must never be committed.